Weedshaker/event-driven-web-components-yjs/readme.md

 - [x] implement more solid fingerprint library (https://github.com/fingerprintjs/fingerprintjs/tree/master)
 - [x] default offline but on set providers offer default servers fetched from file from github pages
 - [x] fingerprint is still not consistent, consider to remove fingerprint from the uid
+- [ ] MasterServiceWorker add a Notification Queue which can be read through events
 - [ ] user local state field through user controller event at controllers/Users.js
 - [ ] EventDrivenYjs.js localstorage analog breathing app in one object with epoch per room and general local epoch without room ref. but just first contact
 - [ ] replace tests/exampleOne/AwarenessChange.js with users, etc.  at tests/exampleFour.html or App (live-share)